DanWahlin/marvel-mcp/README.md

 <a name="setup"></a>
 ## 🛠️ Setup

-1. Sign up for a [Marvel Developer API](https://developer.marvel.com/documentation/getting_started) account and get your public and private API keys.
+Sign up for a [Marvel Developer API](https://developer.marvel.com/documentation/getting_started) account and get your public and private API keys.

+If you want to run it directly in an MCP host, jump to the [Use with Claude Desktop](#use-with-claude-desktop) or [Use with GitHub Copilot](#use-with-github-copilot) sections.

+### Run the Server Locally with MCP Inspector

+If you'd like to run MCP Inspector locally to test the server, follow these steps:

 1. Clone this repository: